BEST (& Worst) Things to Do in Oaxaca for Food, Culture & History Lovers

 aqueduct in things to do in Oaxaca

 Another historic and architectural attraction you must visit in Oaxaca is the aqueduct.
-Built between 1727 and 1751, the aqueduct used to bring water down from Cerro de San Felipe to the citizens of Oaxaca City.
+Built between 1727 and 1751, the aqueduct brought water down from Cerro de San Felipe to the citizens of Oaxaca City.
 It was replaced with a more modern system in 1940.
 However, you can still find 300 meters of the aqueduct from 2a de Rufino Tamayo (south of 190) to Calle Jose Lopez Alavez (north of 190) in Xochimilco Barrio.

 7. Go on a Walking Tour of Oaxaca